TomasHubelbauer/camera-stand/readme.md

 PrusaSlicer with a script (`./3mf-zip-dir.sh`) to unzip the 3MF project file to a directory of the same name and print it using a Prusa MK3S 3D printer.

-The part sits on top of the VESA mount the monitor is secured to the wall with.
+This part sits on top of the VESA mount the monitor is secured to the wall with.

-As of current, I am testing for a fit with the space between the mount plate and the wall and the other side of the mount and the curved back of the screen.
+The mount is two-part, one part attached to the wall, the other to the screen and the latter slides into the former and is secured using screws.

-It seems the mount plate to wall distance is around 21 mm and I am winging the dimensions between the back of the screen and the mount plate.
-The mount plate is also circular and I will later try to design the part so that it sits snug on top of the mount plate and stays level by attaching to a horizontal piece used to screw the two mount parts together that sticks out from the mount plate.
+My aim is to design a shape that can sit on top of the VESA mount and produce a level surface which won't shake or wobble.
+On top of this surface I will later recess a shape to fit my camera in.